Fecal microbiota transplantation restores gut microbiota diversity in children with active Crohn's disease: a prospective trial

 Curator: EniolaAde

-Description: LEfSe of the different genera in healthy donor control and patients with crohns disease before FMT
+Description: LEfSe of the different genera in healthy donor control and patients with crohn’s disease before (fecal microbiota transplantation) FMT

-Abundance in Group 1: decreased abundance in crohn's disease (FMT0W)
+Abundance in Group 1: decreased abundance in Crohn’s disease (FMT0W) (Fecal microbiota transplantation before treatment)

 NCBI Quality ControlLinks